Services

 Many birds carry the virus(es) but look perfectly healthy.
 It’s impossible to confirm whether a bird is positive or negative without doing a PCR test.
 Please note, though, that if a bird isn't actively 'shedding' the virus (like humans with cold sores) the test can still come back negative.

-I need help with a pet bird, but they’re not a budgie, what do I do?
+I need help with a pet bird, they’re not a budgie, what do I do?

 If you are worried about the way a pet or other captive bird is being treated, you can contact these national animal rescues for advice: